glennhickey/teHmm/README.md

 Temporary Files
 -

 Some temporary files and directories can will be created by many of the programs in this package.
 These will always be created in the directory from which the executable is run.
-These files can be left on the drive in the event of an early termination, so it it wise to  check for them periodicalyl and delete them (as they can be quite large).
+These files can be left on the drive in the event of an early termination, so it it wise to  check for them periodically and delete them (as they can be quite large).
 They will generally contain tempXXXXX (where the Xs signify random alhpa-numeric characters).
 The temporary files will be listed in the logging output if set to debug (--logDebug).

 Annotation Tracks
 -----

-Genome annotation tracks are specified in files in [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1),  [BigBed](http://genome.ucsc.edu/FAQ/FAQformat.html#format1.5), ([BigWig](http://genome.ucsc.edu/goldenPath/help/bigWig.html) or [Fasta](http://en.wikipedia.org/wiki/FASTA_format) format.
+Genome annotation tracks are specified in files in [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1),  [BigBed](http://genome.ucsc.edu/FAQ/FAQformat.html#format1.5), [BigWig](http://genome.ucsc.edu/goldenPath/help/bigWig.html) or [Fasta](http://en.wikipedia.org/wiki/FASTA_format) format.
 Each track should be in a single file.
 In general, BED files should be sorted and not contain any overlapping intervals (as each track is collapsed to one dimension).
 A script is included to do both these operations:

      removeBedOverlaps.py rawBed.bed > cleanBed.bed